 Learn all about raptors with Eugene's amazing raptor rescue, rehabilitation and educational facility.
 The Cascades Raptor Center offers a personalized virtual program where you can schedule a Zoom session with a raptor "ambassador" and their handler.
 Choose an encounter with an owl, hawk, osprey or kestrel.
 You can also plan an at-home project using the resources and activities listed on their website.
 From making a paper mache owl, dissecting owl pellets to building a barn box, there are plenty of engaging educational things to do!
-Cascades Raptor Center also partnered with Eco Kids Village, a local preschool, to create a birds of prey craft kit for further home learning.
-If you want to tour in-person, please note that due to COVID-19 restrictions, entrance is limited—so advance reservations are required.
+If you want to tour in-person, please note that due to pandemic protocols, entrance may be limited—so confirm visitation policies in advance.

 Whole Earth Nature School

-The purveyors of one of the most popular local camp and after school programs — Coyote Kids — is bringing a homeschooler's version to Mount Pisgah.
+The purveyors of one of the most popular local camp and after school programs — Coyote Kids — hosts a homeschooler's version at Mount Pisgah.
 For one day a week, your homeschooling student, along with a small pod of students, spends time immersed in nature learning new outdoor skills and quiet observation.
 Choose courses that highlight stealth and forest integration, naturalist studies or socio-emotional community building.
-But that's not all — Whole Earth Nature School also offers an extensive online curriculum designed to augment or integrate with distance learning.
-You can also enroll your child in an after school remote program that provides online supervision for outdoor exploration activities.
+But that's not all — Whole Earth Nature School also offers an extensive school year curriculum designed to teach forest skills.
 With all the variations, there is no excuse for your child not to have a little "dirt time" every week!

 Nearby Nature is offering Nature Schooling for families looking for activities they can do right in their neighborhood.
-For Fall 2020 you can also register for small group in-person programs designed to complement the Eugene Online Academy or homeschool.
-These half or full-day sessions are held once or twice a week at Nearby Nature's "Learnscape" in Alton Baker Park, or at other park locations.
-There is also a pre-school option prioritizing enrollment for essential workers.
+For Fall 2021 you can also register your homeschool group for private in-person programs designed to complement your nature studies.

 Even if you don't enroll in Nearby Nature, take the children to Alton Baker Park to explore the park's interpretive plaques and art installations.
 From the Kalaypua Talking Stones to the Nobel Peace Laureate Project memorial, there is a lot to explore in the park.